Skip to content

 General ledger accounts record all financial transactions throughout the period.

-General Obligation (GO) Bonds
+GO – General Obligation Bonds

 A municipal bond backed by the full faith and credit and taxing power of the state — rather than the revenue from a given projection or revenue financing system.
 GO bonds are issued with the belief that the state has the ability to repay its debt obligations through taxation or surplus revenue from projects.
 Assets are not used as collateral.